 There are many papers describing mutations in the human androgen receptor and we still haven’t found a paper reporting a mutation that has effect on specificity.
-You might just read all these papers, but there is an easier way to do this using 3DM and YASARA:
+You might just read all these papers, but there is an easier way to do this using Yasara or Pymol:

 Structural biologists will confirm that the visualization of data in structures is time consuming.
 3DM offers many different ways to visualize many different data types in any of the available structures.
 3DM uses Yasara for this purpose.
 Let’s have a look: